facebook/infer/website/docs/02-separation-logic-and-biabduction.md

 different parts of memory.
 In other words, <Math code="\\( * \\)" /> says that
 <Math code="\\(x\\)" /> and <Math code="\\(y\\)" /> do not hold the same value
 (i.e., these pointers are not aliased).
-The heaplet partitioning defined by the formula above can visualized like so:
+The heaplet partitioning defined by the formula above can be visualized like so:

 ![](/img/SepSplit.jpg)